+3.1 This section reinforces paragraphs 5.1 and 5.2 of the Guideline.
-- 3.1 This section reinforces paragraphs 5.1 and 5.2 of the Guideline. - 3.2 The customer due diligence process should comprise the following: - (a) identify the direct customer, i.e. know who the individual or legal entity is; - (b) verify the customer's identity using reliable, independent source documents, data or information: - (c) identify beneficial ownership and control, i.e. determine which individual(s) ultimately own(s) or control(s) the direct customer, and/or the person on whose behalf a transaction is being conducted;

-- (d) verify the identity of the beneficial owner of the customer and/or the person on whose behalf a transaction is being conducted, corroborating the information provided in relation to (c); and - (e) conduct on-going due diligence and scrutiny i.e. perform on-going scrutiny of the transactions and account throughout the course of the business relationship to ensure that the transactions being conducted are consistent with the AI's knowledge of the customer, its business and risk profile, including, where necessary, identifying the source of funds. - 3.3 The identity of an individual includes the individual's name (including former or other name(s)), residential / permanent address, date of birth and nationality.
-To facilitate on-going due diligence and scrutiny, information on the individual's occupation or business should also be obtained. - 3.4 An AI should not in general establish a business relationship with a new customer until the due diligence process is satisfactorily completed.
+- 3.2 The customer due diligence process should comprise the following: - (a) identify the direct customer, i.e. know who the individual or legal entity is; - (b) verify the customer's identity using reliable, independent source documents, data or information [IN 4]; - (c) identify beneficial ownership and control, i.e. determine which individual(s) ultimately own(s) or control(s) the direct customer, and/or the person on whose behalf a transaction is being conducted; - (d) verify the identity of the beneficial owner of the customer and/or the person on whose behalf a transaction is being conducted, corroborating the information provided in relation to (c); and - (e) conduct on-going due diligence and scrutiny i.e. perform on-going scrutiny of the transactions and account throughout the course of the business relationship to ensure that the transactions being conducted are consistent with the AI's knowledge of the customer, its business and risk profile, including, where necessary, identifying the source of funds. - 3.3 The identity of an individual [IN 5] includes the individual's name (including former or other name(s)), residential address (and permanent address if different) [IN 6], date of birth and nationality [IN 5].
+To facilitate on-going due diligence and scrutiny, information on the individual's occupation [IN 7] or business should also be obtained. - 3.4 Unwillingness of the customer, for no good reason, to provide the information requested and to cooperate with the AI's customer due diligence process may itself be a factor that should trigger suspicion. - 3.5 Where an AI allows confidential numbered accounts (i.e. where the name of the account holder is known to the AI but is substituted by an account number or code name in subsequent documentation) the same customer due diligence process should apply even if this is conducted by selected staff.
+The identity of the account holder should be known to a sufficient number of staff to operate proper due diligence.
+Such accounts should in no circumstances be used to hide the customer identity from an AI's compliance function or from the HKMA. - 3.6 An AI should not in general establish a business relationship with a new customer until the due diligence process is satisfactorily completed.
 However, it may be acceptable to allow an account to be opened pending completion of the verification of identity provided that the necessary evidence of identity is promptly obtained.
-In such a case an AI should not allow funds to be paid out of the account to a third party before the identity of the customer is satisfactorily verified. - 3.5 If an account has been opened but the process of verification of identity cannot be successfully completed, the AI should close the account and return any funds to the source from which they were received.
+In such a case an AI should not allow funds to be paid out of the account to a third party before the identity of the customer is satisfactorily verified [IN 8].

+- 3.7 If an account has been opened but the process of verification of identity cannot be successfully completed, the AI should close the account and return any funds to the source from which they were received [IN 9].
 Consideration should also be given to whether a report should be made to the Joint Financial Intelligence Unit (JFIU).
-The return of funds should be subject to any request from the JFIU either to continue the account for monitoring purposes or to freeze the relevant funds. - 3.6 After a business relationship is established, an AI should undertake regular reviews of the existing records relating to the customer to ensure that they remain up-to-date and relevant.
+The return of funds should be subject to any request from the JFIU to freeze the relevant funds. - 3.8 After a business relationship is established, an AI should undertake regular reviews of the existing records relating to the customer to ensure that they remain up-to-date and relevant.
+As indicated in paragraph 12.3 an appropriate time to do so is upon certain trigger events.

-4. Corporate Customers
+4. Corporate customers